Official: More than 90% of fed workers got shots by deadline

 There was considerable concern over whether federal employees would follow the mandate, particularly in law enforcement and intelligence agencies where there was vocal resistance, and among federal workers involved in the travel sector heading into the busy holiday travel season

-The White House says they don’t anticipate any federal disruptions from the mandate.
+The White House says it doesn’t anticipate any federal disruptions from the mandate.
 At the Federal Aviation Administration, 99% of employees are in compliance with Biden’s order, at the Transportation Security Administration, 93% are in compliance, and 98% of Customs and Border Protection workers are in compliance.

 The official said that on Wednesday the Office of Management and Budget would release a breakdown of agency compliance rates.